bullet051/hello-world/README.md

 # hello-world
-This is a short Python script
+My name is Ken and I'm enjoying learning Python and Git for a code versioning repository.